2005LucasLongo/free-bazi-calculator/README.md

 I'm doing this because I don't have money to spend on premium at the Bazi Calculator website

+Just download the "Free BaZi Calculator.exe" file and click on it (works only in PC) It MAY require you to install Python, I did not tested it yet, so I don't know

 Happy chinese new year of 2025!